Deconstructing The Beatles

 problem doing this physical hookup on many different systems.
 If

-you're at all in doubt about trying this, please try one of the
+you're at all in doubt about trying this, please try the

 Using one speaker, hook up one speaker lead to the positive